dell/redfish-ansible-module/README.md

 ## How it works

 A client talks to Dell EMC servers via its iDRAC by sending Redfish URIs.
-The Redfish APIs will then either 1) perform an action (upgrade firmware, reboot server, etc.) or 2) send information back (system inventory, power readings, etc.).
+The Redfish APIs will then either 1) perform an action (ex: upgrade firmware, reboot server) or 2) send information back (ex: system inventory, power consumption).
 Ansible provides automation so that this process can be scaled up to thousands of servers.

 ![alt text](http://linux.dell.com/images/ansible-redfish-overview.png)